 Must see: Hiking the Tongariro Crossing, surfing a slice of the 15,000km of coastline, skiing over the winter, and exploring popular summer spots like Waiheke Island or the Bay Of Islands.

 Projects: As an IVHQer in New Zealand, you’ll be based in the heart of Auckland city, supporting coastline conservation and freshwater conservation efforts in New Zealand’s biggest city.
 One of the perks of living and volunteering in Auckland is having easy access to the rest of the country to explore during your weekends.

 Picked by: Meika

 Why: If you are chasing a meaningful travel experience in a country that has art, architecture, culture and incredible food then IVHQ’s volunteer program in Spain is for you!
-Our volunteer placement in Madrid is an awesome base to explore the rest of Spain - located smack bang in the center of the country!
-Rail travel in Spain is cheap and efficient, making weekend trips to Barcelona and Valencia a breeze!
+Our volunteer placement in Barcelona is an awesome base to explore the rest of Spain.
+Rail travel in Spain is cheap and efficient, making weekend trips to Madrid and Valencia a breeze!

-Projects: Our Spain program has a huge range of projects to suit every future volunteer, including Teaching, After School Support, Agriculture, Special Needs Support and Creative Technologies.
+Must see: Take a trip around Barcelona and explore the city’s famous architecture.
+A few must see spots include Park Guell and Sagrada Familia.
+Projects: Our Spain program has a huge range of projects to suit every future volunteer, including Teaching, Youth Support, Marine Conservation, After School Support, Agriculture, Special Needs Support and Creative Technologies.

 Visit Victoria Falls